prebid/prebid.github.io/dev-docs/bidders/rubicon.md

 ```

-* The Rubicon Project adapter does not make concurrent banner and video requests.
-Instead, the adapter will send a video request if bids[].params.video is supplied, else a banner request will be made.
+* The Rubicon Project exchange does not make multi-format requests.
+If multiple mediatypes are defined, we bid on banner first, then video.
+Native bids will only be made if it's the only mediatype present.
+* Note that only the Prebid-Server-side rubicon adapter currently supports native.

 ### Setting up the Prebid Server Adapter